Introduction

 Declare Points

 Before gameplay starts, players agree on a point value for each game.
-Commonly, it is agreed upon that each point is worth a predetermined amount of money.
+Commonly, each point is worth a predetermined amount of money.

 Begin Play

-The game starts with the player to the left of the dealer drawing a card from the closed deck or the open deck (top card of the discard pile).
+The game starts with the player going to the dealer's left and drawing a card from the closed or open deck (top card of the discard pile).
 The player then discards a card onto the discard pile.
 Turns proceed clockwise.

 Declare Rummy

-If a player successfully arranges all their cards into valid sequences and sets with no unmatched cards, they declare "Rummy" and win the game.
+If players successfully arrange all their cards into valid sequences and sets without unmatched cards, they declare "Rummy" and win the game.
 In this case, other players' points are added up based on the cards they hold.

 Points Calculation

 If no player declares Rummy, the game continues until one player declares and wins.
-At this point, the points in the unmatched cards of the other players are calculated.
+At this point, the points in the other players' unmatched cards are calculated.

 Winning and Scoring